Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 It’s the same secure-adoption logic from the pillar guide on using Claude Cowork securely in your business, applied to a CPA practice, and it sits alongside our broader IT for accounting firms work.
 The law-firm version of this guide covers the parallel duties for law firms using Cowork.

-What Claude Cowork actually does for an accounting firm
+What does Claude Cowork actually do for an accounting firm?

 Claude Cowork completes multi-step financial work rather than answering a single question.
 Because Claude for Small Business connects natively to QuickBooks, the practical jobs are reconciliation, month-end close prep, first-draft financial statements, organizing tax documents, and cleaning up accounts payable and receivable.
 Each output is a draft for a CPA to verify, not a filing.